 Over the first four years of program authorization and three separate funding rounds, FTA refined its management of the ICAM Pilot Program.
 Beginning with the 2018/2019 Access and Mobility Partnership Grants cohort and continuing with the 2020 Mobility for All Pilot Program cohort, FTA has worked with NADTC to provide technical assistance to pilot program recipients.
-NADTC structures its technical assistance through the Learning Collaborative, a periodic webinar and discussion series for recipients, which presents information ranging from performance measure and data collection strategies to community partnership-building.
+NADTC structures its technical assistance through Learning Collaboratives, a periodic webinar and discussion series for recipients, which presents information ranging from performance measure and data collection strategies to community partnership-building.
 Through the Learning Collaborative, recipients can share their experiences with one another and have regular opportunities to request technical assistance and advice.

 FTA also has revised direct recipient eligibility over the course of the first three program cohorts.
 Many prospective program participants are local non-profit transportation providers or local transit authorities that may typically only receive FTA funding as subrecipients of direct or designated recipients of one of FTA's formula funding programs.
 Organizations that typically are subrecipients of the Urbanized Area Formula Program (49 U.S.C.
 5307), the Enhanced Mobility for Seniors and Individuals with Disabilities Formula Program (49 U.S.C.
 5310), or the Rural Area Formula Program (49 U.S.C.
-5311), may not be aware of the legal capacity necessary to sign documents required of all FTA direct recipients, such as the Master Agreement or Certifications and Assurances.
+5311) may not be aware of the legal capacity necessary to sign documents required of all FTA direct recipients, such as the Master Agreement or Certifications and Assurances.
 Furthermore, they may not be familiar with developing grant applications in FTA's Transit Award Management System (TrAMS) or FTA's grant reimbursement procedures and policies.
 Limiting direct program participation to entities that are existing FTA recipients reduces the administrative burden for both recipients and FTA regional offices.
 It also reduces the risk to new FTA recipients of inadvertently violating FTA policies or program requirements due to lack of awareness or understanding.
 Beginning with the 2020 Mobility for All Pilot Program, FTA required entities that were not previously direct FTA recipients to apply in partnership with an FTA direct recipient.
 The FTA direct recipients agree to manage the funding agreement and award on behalf of the smaller entity.
-Three of the 17 project selections in 2020 will be funded under these arrangements.
+Three of the seventeen project selections in 2020 were funded under these arrangements.

-Five of the 2016 Rides to Wellness Demonstration Program recipients have completed their pilots.
+Seven of the FY 2016 Rides to Wellness Demonstration Program recipients have completed their pilots.
 The outcomes of these pilots vary.
-Some have grown into self-sustaining transportation programs, such as the Flint Mass Transportation Authority's 2016 Rides to Health and Wellness project in Flint, Michigan.
+Some have grown into self-sustaining transportation programs, such as the Flint Mass Transportation

+Authority's 2016 Rides to Health and Wellness project in Flint, Michigan.
 Others, in the course of their pilots, identified ways to adapt their programs to better suit their agencies' and communities' needs.
-As a result, some recipients may no longer operate the platform, service, or program that was initially funded under the Rides to Wellness Demonstration Program.
+As a result, some recipients may no longer operate the platform, service or program that was initially funded under the Rides to Wellness Demonstration Program.
 However, several have stated that the pilot initiated coordination and partnership with other entities in their areas that did not previously exist.

-In March 2020, the COVID-19 public health emergency began to significantly disrupt the public transportation industry.
+In March 2020, the COVID-19 pandemic began to significantly disrupt the public transportation industry.
 ICAM Pilot Program participants already operating their pilots faced unexpected barriers to continuing transportation service safely.
 Some participants suspended or reduced service.
 Several noted significant ridership declines.
-As of August 2020, some began providing rides again, either with vehicles outfitted with protective barriers for drivers and passengers or in new coordination with local meal delivery services.
+In August 2020, some projects began providing rides again, either with vehicles outfitted with protective barriers for drivers and passengers or in new coordination with local meal delivery services.
 Other Pilot Program participants in earlier stages of their projects faced delays to their implementation or start-up dates.
 Some recipients were able to adapt; pilots that required meetings among numerous project partners and significant community engagement before service start-up began holding virtual community meetings.
-As of August 2020, FTA was not aware of any ICAM Pilot Program participants that have permanently closed their services or decided to no longer pursue funding through their ICAM award due to impacts from the COVID-19 public health emergency.